microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md

 Complete actitivies 1-9 by following the links below.
 Once you're in Activity 1, you can continue to the next activity through Activity 9 (the links below all point to different parts of the same overall lab).
 When are you done with activities 1-9, come back here for the next section (5.2).

 > **Note**:
-> If you were provided an environment to do this workshop, you should review Activity 5, but a service principal has already been created (no action required).
+> If you were provided an environment to do this workshop, you should review Activities 4 and 5, but a service principal has already been created (no action required).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a name="5.1.1"><a href="https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md#Activity-1">Activity 1</a>: Create an SMB network share on the SQLServer2008VM